 For someone just entering the workforce, unionization is less of a concern than it is for someone who does skilled or trades work.
 In that case, the question of whether or not to join the union always crops up eventually.
 Traditionally the unions have always been a source of pride for the workers, but lately some controversy has been cropping up over whether the unions are really working in the employees' best interests.
 If you're trying to make a decision, here are some advantages and disadvantages of being in a union.

-This page is possible through the support of Transway Systems Inc. For information regarding vacuum trucks and hydro excavation, you can reach them at (905) 578-1000.
+This page is possible through the support of Transway Systems Inc. For information regarding hydrovac and other equipment for excavation, you can reach them at (905) 578-1000.

 The purpose of a union is to give workers some clout.
 In the old days, factory owners had all the power.
 They could fire workers if they refused to do something dangerous and pay their employees less than they were worth.
 Then came unions.
 As a union member, you're guaranteed a certain salary which is usually higher than a non-union employee.
 You also have access to benefits, such as pensions and medical insurance.